Learn about Labour Laws & Industrial Relations

 Social security in labour law ranges from employers’ liability for accidents to comprehensive schemes covering sickness, unemployment, retirement, injury, maternity, family, invalidity, survivors’ benefits, and medical care.

-Industrial relations in labour law involve legal aspects of trade unions, employers’ organizations, collective bargaining, agreements, representation of employees, joint consultation, codetermination, workers’ participation, and the prevention and settlement of labour disputes.
+The importance of industrial relations in labour law involves legal aspects of trade unions, employers’ organisations, collective bargaining, agreements, representation of employees, joint consultation, codetermination, workers’ participation, and the prevention and settlement of labour disputes.

-Labour law administration involves the organization and functioning of authorities like labour departments, inspection services, and other enforcement organs.
-It also encompasses labour courts for settling grievances and industrial disputes between labour and management.
+Labour law administration involves the organisation and functioning of authorities like labour departments, inspection services, and other enforcement organs.
+It also encompasses labour courts for settling grievances and industrial disputes between labour and industrial relations management.

 Labour law includes provisions for specific occupational groups, often as parts of a general code or special legislation.
 This is common in sectors like mining, transportation, commerce, and agriculture and involves distinctions between blue-collar workers, salaried employees, and other employment categories.